Ouatt-Isma/Secured-guesssing-game-with-enclave/README.md

 Then play the game and try to guess the number.
 </br>
-You can cheat by setting the max value to 256 :)
+You can cheat by setting the max value to 256 :) and type each number from 1 to 255

 ### WARNING !!!!!
 Do not forget to source the openenclaverc file that is distributed with the SDK.